 He and I would drive to the local fields and he would pitch from the real mound when no one else was there.

+Jared happens to be a lot like his dad when it comes to sports.
 He’s a perfectionist, and was often in tears if he threw 3 or 4 balls in a row outside the strike zone.

+It’s hard to see the big picture when we’re young.
 It’s hard to see the big picture when we’re not young.

 He and I spent hours practicing, not knowing whether or not he’d get another chance to pitch.